jwillemsen/daikin_onecta/.github/ISSUE_TEMPLATE/issue_report.md

 Sharing, selling, or distribution access and refresh tokens is strictly prohibited according to the Daikin developer terms of use.
 Sharing them could case serious issues for you as user!
 -->

-Version: <!-- In case of a release the vesion number else the github branch and git commit has -->
+Version: <!-- In case of a release the version number else the github branch and git commit has -->